macnis365/Interview_Preps/java/java8_stream_basics.md

+Breif intro to functional prog

+Functional programming is a programming paradigm in which we try to bind everything in pure mathematical functions style.
+Functional Programming is based on Lambda Calculus Variables are Immutable
+It is used in mathematical computations.
+It is needed where concurrency or parallelism is required.

 Stream interface which relies on a new Java component, lambda expressions.

 Lambda expressions make code more functional and less object-oriented, thus shortening its length.